RasaHQ/helpdesk-assistant/README.md

 docker run --name chatroom -p 8080:8080 -d chatroom
 ```

-The the `docker-compose.yml` below, you can start chatroom with `docker-compose up -d`
+From the `docker-compose.yml` below, you can start chatroom with `docker-compose up -d`

 Here's an example docker-compose.yml for this image.
 Note that the initial Rasa endpoint URL is hard coded in `chatroom_handoff.html`.